kingluddite/web-dev-notes/frontend/css/106n-css-grid/07-placing-grid-items.md

 * `grid-column: 2 / 5;`
     - start at 1 and span 2
         + `grid-column: 1 / span 2;`
-* This is great becaus it is very flexible
+* This is great because it is very flexible

 ## Width 100%
 * No matter how long it is, even if you don't know how many tracks you can use: